How do you know if you’re gay?

 This is a question that's not easily answered.
 Human sexuality is a complex and fascinating phenomena that cannot be broken down into a simple black-or-white answer.
 Human sexuality is also very fluid and can change from person-to-person throughout a lifetime.
 However, there are some indications that may help you determine if you identify as gay.

-The research of Dr Alred Kinsey in the 1960's suggested that up to 10% of the population is homosexual.
-However, the findings are not as absolute, and Kinsey himself avoided and disapproved of using terms like homosexual or heterosexual to describe individuals, asserting that sexuality is prone to change over time, and that sexual behavior can be understood both as physical contact as well as purely psychological phenomena (desire, sexual attraction, fantasy).
+The research of Dr Alred Kinsey in the 1960’s suggested that up to 10% of the population is homosexual.
+However, the findings are not as absolute, and Kinsey himself avoided and disapproved of using terms like homosexual or heterosexual to describe individuals, asserting that sexuality is prone to change over time, and that sexual behaviour can be understood both as physical contact as well as purely psychological phenomena (desire, sexual attraction, fantasy).

 If you're wondering if you are gay, here are some of the signals to be on the lookout for: